signalfx/integrations/aws-eks/README.md

 ### DESCRIPTION

-Use SignalFx to monitor Elastic Container Service for Kubernetes (EKS) through the SignalFx Smart Agent.
+Use SignalFx to monitor Elastic Container Service for Kubernetes (EKS) through the SignalFx Smart Agent

 ### FEATURES